 Extending Domain Model

-The Elastic Path Commerce platform is built on a flexible e-commerce domain object model.
+The Self-Managed Commerce platform is built on a flexible e-commerce domain object model.
 If your organization has specific needs, you can extend it.
 Changes to the domain object model affect the platform on many levels, both in terms of functionality and performance.
 Before making domain changes, you need to carefully consider the impact.

 Be aware of how Load tuners and FetchGroups optimize the loading of fields for different types of objects